Foundation polishes, perfects and protects your skin from UV and pollution. Find out how to choose it and apply it with our expert guide.

 How to choose the right foundation

-Foundation shouldn’t add colour to your skin – the right shade will blend in with your natural skin tone so it looks like your skin and not like make-up.
-Test out any new shade on your jawline in natural daylight – if it vanishes, then you’ve found the right shade for you.
+Foundation shouldn’t add colour to your skin – the right shade will blend in with your natural skin tone so it looks like your second skin and not like a face mask.
+Test out any new shade on your chest in natural daylight – if it vanishes, then you’ve found the right shade for you.

 Always match your foundation type to your skin type.
 If you have dry skin, go for dewy, softening and hydrating formulas.
 If your skin’s oily, go for drier compact foundations and oil-free varieties.
 Stick foundations give good coverage where you need it, while sheer formulas just help to even everything out when skin is already looking good.